 #4 – Discover the Awesome Rooftop Bars

-Lisbon is a city of rooftop bars, with magnificent views over the capital of Portugal’s red roofs and colorful buildings.
+Lisbon is a city of rooftop bars, with magnificent views over the capital of Portugal’s red roofs and colourful buildings.
 Check out the incredible views of the Tagus River with a drink in hand, or watch the sun go down over this impressive city with a glass of seriously impressive local wine.
-Entretanto atop the Hotel do Chiado is a favorite in Lisbon’s sunny climate!

 #6 – Enjoy some Watersports